ivanalayan15/JuanFi/README.md

 #### a.)
 Install the binary release file, follow this guide on how to flash the bin file https://github.com/ivanalayan15/JuanFi/tree/master/release

 #### b.)
 Build and compile the code

+(SKIP THIS STEP IF YOU CHOOSE THE BIN FILES) GOTO Step #4 directly

 1.)
 Download and install Arduino IDE https://www.arduino.cc/en/software